WHITELOTUS0/software-security-assignment/secure/README.md

 # Secure App

-This is a demonstration application to illustrate common web security vulnerability sol, specifically SQL Injection and CSRF (Cross-Site Request Forgery).
+This is a demonstration application to illustrate common web security vulnerability solutions, specifically SQL Injection and CSRF (Cross-Site Request Forgery).
 It is built using Node.js, Express, and MySQL.
 This application is intended for educational purposes only and should not be deployed in a production environment.

 ## Technologies Used